Stgeorge2002/Research-Project-2B/README.md

 ## Second stage (XtraDetect):

-Now for the second step Use 'nextflow run XtraDetect.nf -profile XtraDetec --reads/fa --outputDir >the same different run name<'
+Now for the second step Use 'nextflow run XtraDetect.nf -profile XtraDetect --reads/fa --outputDir >the same different run name<'

+### Diagram of XtraDetect
 ![image](https://github.com/user-attachments/assets/a7f84e63-495a-4b3f-bf76-a3ca9d35bb24)

 --fa uses all of the genomes located in >your run name<_further_analysis<, ## PLEASE NOTE ##, when using --fa.
 Reads can also be used if nessecary, and they must be paired and located in the /real_reals directory unless parameterized otherwise. ## PLEASE NOTE ## when using --reads please set --skipUnicycler false (this will be set to default soon)